textpattern/textpattern.github.io/administration/links-panel.md

 category: Administration
 published: true
 title: Links panel
-description: The Links administration panel provides a way of keeping track of links and lists of external resources.
+description: The Links panel provides a way of keeping track of links and lists of external resources.
 ---

 # Links panel

-The Links administration panel provides a way of keeping track of links and lists of resources (often external to the site) so they may be included in article content or [Form templates](https://docs.textpattern.io/themes/form-templates-explained) in a convenient way.
+The Links panel provides a way of keeping track of links and lists of resources (often external to the site) so they may be included in article content or [Form templates](https://docs.textpattern.io/themes/form-templates-explained) in a convenient way.

 On this page: